-Wakes up sleeping units, cancels breaks and stops parties either everywhere, or in the burrows given as arguments.
+Wakes up sleeping units and stops parties, either everywhere or in the burrows given as arguments.
 In return, adds bad thoughts about noise, tiredness and lack of protection.
-Also, the units with interrupted breaks will go on break again a lot sooner.
 The script is intended for emergencies, e.g. when a siege appears, and all your military is partying.